How to Start an Antique Store

 Are you a collector of antiques?
 If you love going on the hunt for antique treasures and have some knowledge of the values and history, you may have dreamed of opening your own antique store.
 You can enjoy the wonderful pieces of history that you love while earning money and being your own boss at the same time.

-Antique dealers purchase antiques primarily from estate sales and auctions and then sell them at a higher price in their store, or at a booth in an antique mall, flea markets, or online.
-Many antique dealers specialize in certain types of antiques such as furniture, advertising, or household items.
+Antique dealers purchase antiques primarily from estate sales, flea markets, garage sales, and auctions and then sell them at a higher price in their store, or at a booth in an antique mall, flea markets, or online.
+Many antique dealers specialize in certain items such as antique furniture, advertising memorbilia, or household items.
 Many antique dealers sell through multiple channels.
 For example, some might have a booth at an antique mall but also sell online through their own website, an auction site, or a retail site like Amazon.

 According to the United States Census Bureau, the resale market in the United States was estimated to be $17.5 billion in 2020, 13% of which was antique stores, meaning that the antique store market size in 2020 was over $2.25 billion.
 According to Statista, online sales of antiques boomed in 2020, reaching $12.4 billion globally.
 Antique stores are vulnerable to the ups and downs in the overall economy because antiques are a luxury purchase, so sales go down when consumers have less disposable income.